Madagascar 3: Europe's Most Wanted: Plot

-In London, Vitaly is afraid of failing again and considers ditching the show, but Alex helps him rediscover his passion for performing the impossible.
-At Alex's suggestion, Vitaly lubricates himself with hair conditioner instead of olive oil, and succeeds in jumping through the hoop.
-The show is a spectacular success, and the promoter signs the circus to a contract.
-DuBois shows up and the penguins manage to foil her attempt to capture Alex.
-However, the printed document she was carrying reveals that Alex, Marty, Melman, and Gloria were zoo animals all along.
-Feeling betrayed and deceived, the circus animals eject the foursome.
+In London, Vitaly is afraid of failing again and considers ditching the show, but Alex helps him rediscover his passion by successfully assisting him in the opening act.
+The show succeeds, and the promoter signs a contract with the circus.
+DuBois then shows up along with her henchmen and, although the penguins foil them, a printed document detailing Alex that she was carrying exposes his group's true intentions.
+Feeling deceived and betrayed, the circus animals eject the quartet.
+After Julien ends his relationship with Sonya, the zoo and circus animals go their separate ways but arrive in Central Park simultaneously.

-After the argument with Julien and Sonya, the zoo and circus animals go their separate ways but arrive in Central Park at the same time.
-Looking in at their old home, the zoo animals realize how much their adventures have changed them and decide that their true place is with the circus.
-They are then ambushed by DuBois, but before she can behead Alex, the zoo staff arrive and incorrectly believe that she is returning the missing animals.
-Julien makes it back to the circus with the news and reconciles with Sonya while Gia and Vitaly convince the others that they should rescue their friends.
-The zoo animals awaken in their old enclosures, now surrounded by high fences.
-DuBois is being honored by the zoo staff, but she rejects their reward and secretly loads a poison-filled dart and takes aim at Alex.
-They are soon saved by the circus animals and together defeat DuBois.
-Alex and his friends permanently join the circus with Alex and Julien starting a romantic relationship with Gia and Sonya, respectively.
-As retribution for causing their troubles, the penguins ship DuBois and her henchmen in crates to Madagascar, reminiscent of how the animals were shipped in.
+Looking at their old home, the zoo animals realize how much their worldwide adventure has changed them and decide their true place is with the circus.
+Suddenly, the group are ambushed by DuBois, but before she can behead Alex, the zoo staff arrive and incorrectly believe that she is returning the missing animals.
+Julien returns to the circus with the news as he reconciles with Sonya before the circus animals settle on rescuing their friends.

+Alex's group awaken in their old enclosures, now surrounded by high fencing.
+DuBois is being honored by the zoo staff, but she rejects their offered reward money and secretly attempts to kill Alex with a poison-filled dart.
+The circus animals soon save the quartet and they work together to defeat DuBois.
+Alex's group officially joins the circus, having finally found their one true home and calling, while the penguins ship DuBois and her men to Madagascar as retribution.